hellmarbecker/blog/_posts/2022-02-09-druid-data-cookbook-ingestion-transforms.markdown

 Druid transforms are a handy tool to do elementary data massaging during ingestion.
 What we've learnt:
 - Don't try to use this capability to replace an ETL or ELT pipeline.
+- If you write transforms directly into the ingestion spec, be aware of the quote escape rules.
 - Simple math transformation are easy on this level.
 - If you do math that involves integer expressions, be sure to force the numbers to floating point when needed.
 - We can use transforms to do things that the built in parser does not handle well by default, like parsing composite timestamps.